qihongchen/pdftk-docker/README.md

 // odd.pdf contains all odd pages, and even.pdf contains all even pages in reverse order
 // the output is 'combined.pdf'
 # pdftk A=odd.pdf B=even.pdf shuffle A Bend-1 output combined.pdf

+// extract pages 3-5, 7-9, 11, 10 from input "aaa.pdf" to output "bbb.pdf" in that order
+pdftk A=aaa.pdf cat A3-5 A7-9 A11 A10 output bbb.pdf
 ```

 See [examples](https://www.pdflabs.com/docs/pdftk-cli-examples/) for more PDFtk usages.